OFFICE OF THE REGISTRAR

 Policies: Central State University reserves the right to cancel, postpone, or limit enrollment in classes and to change instructors and classroom assignments.
 Enrollment in some classes is limited, and registration will be permitted on a space available basis only.
-Some registration exceptions for classes are noted in course descriptions.
-It is the responsibility of the student to be aware of prerequisite and co-requisite requirements and to register for courses accordingly.
+Registration exceptions for select classes are noted in course descriptions.
+It is the responsibility of the student, along with the assistance of an advisor, to be aware of prerequisite and co-requisite requirements and to register for courses accordingly.
 Some courses require additional materials.
 The instructor will give information about required materials.
 Most materials required for courses are available in the University Bookstore or from departmental offices.

 SELECTIVE SERVICE REGISTRATION

 It’s the Law.
-If you are a man ages 18 through 25 and living in the U.S., then you must register with Selective Service to qualify for In-State Fees.
+Male students within the ages of 18 through 25 and living in the U.S. must register with Selective Service to qualify for In-State Fees.
 The Out-of-State Surcharge will be assessed to those students not registered with Selective Service at the time of registration.

 POLICY ON NON-DISCRIMINATION